TheresaLui/SelfHelpContent_v2/articles/sqlvm-generic/compute-manageaninstanceofsqlserver.md

 # Management/Manage an instance of SQL Server

+Most users are able to address their SQL manageability questions using the documentation listed below.
-> Consider creating this support request under the service "SQL Server in VM - Windows" for better support engagement.
+> If you are facing an issue with a particular manageability feature such as auto-patching, auto-backup or SQL IaaS extension, please create this support request under the service "SQL Server in VM - Windows" for better support engagement.
 <br/>
 <br/>